BrodaNoel/cv/README.md

 # Broda Noel - CV
-_Curriculum Vitae_

-It's recommended to listen to [this](https://open.spotify.com/user/iam3/playlist/17HYiAIcwlDEg5RgVkm4L7) Spotify playlist while reading this CV :D

 ## What I'm looking for?
 I want to travel, I want to work and travel at the same time, working remotely, 100% remotely.

-My dream work is in a StartUp (preferably), with people that really love the product we are creating, putting a lot of effort to improve what we are creating.
+I prefer to work in a StartUp, with people that love the product we are creating, putting a lot of effort to improve what we are creating.
 People that really love coding.
-Traveling while I'm working.
-Flexible hours and flexible days.
-We define objectives in the sprint or the week, and I'll do everything I can do to accomplish them.

-I want to code in JavaScript, in a team with people that love coding (< this is important!), defining objectives for the week/sprint, working remotely, and flexible (with no hard rules like "You have to be in all our Daily Meetings").
+I want to travel while I'm working.
+Flexible hours and flexible days will be a must.
+I want to manage my own schedule.

 As you can see, this is a "perfect job".
 Meaning, you can offer something that do not full fill this points.
 We can negotiate it.